 (If you made squared corners instead of cropped ones, you’ll have just this one clip, at a diagonal across the outside of the corner point.
 You will need to be careful not to clip too close to the sewing line at the corner point.
 Before clipping squared corners, I sew diagonally across my corners, to reinforce them, and then I trim next to the diagonal sewing line I just made, leaving about 1/32″ or about three thread widths of fabric outside the sewing line.)

 Now for the corner clips.
-When clipping corners, the first snip you take is roughly in line with the seam line you are facing with the scissors, and the second snip is in line with the next seam line you are facing when you snip.
-The clip shape looks sort of like a mirror version of the seam line.
+When clipping corners, the first snip you take is roughly parallel to the seam line you are facing with the scissors, and the second snip is parallel to the next seam line you are facing when you snip.
+The clip shape looks sort of like a mirror version of the seam lines.
 If you sewed yours the way I did mine, you will have the reinforced sewing lines to use as a guide, as shown above.

 Clip close, but not right up to the stitching, leaving about 1/32″ or about three thread widths from the sewing line, on the outside edge, so you don’t poke a hole through when you turn and stuff your toys.